Constitutional Framework

 Functions: Most states have formally transferred subjects but retain effective administrative control at the district level through state-level departments.

 Finances: Local bodies depend overwhelmingly on state grants and central transfers; own-source revenue (property tax, user charges) is negligible.
 The 15th Finance Commission (2021–26) allocated ₹4.36 lakh crore to local bodies — the largest-ever FC grant — but tied grants dominate over untied funds.
-The 16th Finance Commission (constituted 2023 under Dr. Arvind Panagariya; award period 2026–31) will determine the next devolution cycle; it must address the growing gap between the 41% recommended vertical share to states and the ~32% effective share (due to cess/surcharges excluded from the divisible pool).
+The 16th Finance Commission (constituted 2023 under Dr. Arvind Panagariya; report submitted to President 17 November 2025; tabled in Parliament 1 February 2026; award period 2026–31) has retained the 41% vertical devolution share for states — unchanged from the 15th FC, despite 18 states demanding 50%.

 Functionaries: State government employees deputed to local bodies retain loyalty to their parent departments; genuine transfer of bureaucratic authority is rare outside Kerala and Karnataka.